Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: The Wronskian Estimate and Proofs of Mode Stability

-\end{prop} It is important to observe that there are too many powers of $r$ on the right hand side for the above lemma to be directly useful for Theorem \ref{boundMicroLocalEnergy}.
-Instead, we will directly construct solutions to the inhomogeneous radial ODE via the following lemma. \begin{lemm} Let $H(x^*)$ be compactly supported.
+\end{prop} Remark: It is important to observe that there are too many powers of $r$ on the right hand side for the above proposition to be directly useful for Theorem \ref{boundMicroLocalEnergy}. \begin{proof}Following \cite{n2} and \cite{n4}, the ODE techniques used in the proof of this proposition have become fairly standard, e.g. see \cite{n33} and \cite{n36}; hence, in order to focus on the main new ideas we have placed the proof in section \ref{odeEstimates}. \end{proof} Next, we switch gears a little and directly construct solutions to the inhomogeneous radial ODE via the following lemma. \begin{lemm} Let $H(x^*)$ be compactly supported.
 For any $(\omega,m,l) \in \mathscr{A}$, define

 Then